ephread/inkgd/README.md

 ### Ink Stories

-- [_The Intercept_] is released under the MIT license, copyright inkle Ltd.
+- [_The Intercept_] and [_Crime Scene_] are released under the MIT license,
-  The sample project uses a slightly modified version.
+  copyright inkle Ltd. The sample project uses slightly modified versions of these two stories.
 - [_LD41 Emoji_] is released under the MIT license, copyright Pat Scott.
 - [_Not a halloween game_] is released under the MIT license, copyright Samuel Sarette and Zachary Sarette.